-Dr. Arvind Singhal, a renowned communication and social change scholar from the University of Texas El Paso (UTEP), is a William J. Clinton Distinguished Fellow at the University of Arkansas Clinton School of Public Service.
-Singhal, an endowed professor of communication and director of research and outreach for the Sam Donaldson Center for Communication Studies at UTEP, is teaching Dynamics of Social Change, a required course dealing with the elements of social change in a democratic society.
+Dr. Arvind Singhal, a renowned communication and social change scholar, serves as the William J. Clinton Distinguished Fellow at the University of Arkansas Clinton School of Public Service.
+Singhal, the Samuel S. and Edna H. Marston Endowed Professor of Communication and Director of the Social Justice Initiative at The University of Texas at El Paso, facilitates an elective seminar Dynamics of Social Change, dealing with the elements of social change in a democratic society.

 Singhal is internationally known for his work on the diffusion of innovations, the positive deviance approach, organizing for social change, the entertainment-education strategy, and liberating interactional structures.
 His outreach spans public health, education, human rights, poverty alleviation, sustainable development, civic participation, democracy and governance, and corporate citizenship.

 He is co-author or editor of 13 books, including “Inspiring Change and Saving Lives: The Positive Deviance Way” (2014); “Health Communication in the 21st Century” (2014); “Inviting Everyone: Healing Healthcare through Positive Deviance” (2010); “Protecting Children from Exploitation and Trafficking: Using the Positive Deviance Approach” (2009); “Communication of Innovations” (2006); “Organizing for Social Change” (2006); “Entertainment-Education Worldwide: History, Research, and Practice” (2004); “Combating AIDS: Communication Strategies in Action” (2003); “The Children of Africa Confront AIDS: From Vulnerability to Possibility” (2003); “India’s Communication Revolution” (2001); “Entertainment-Education: A Communication Strategy for Social Change” (1999); and “India’s Information Revolution” (1989).